Home / OMSAS Application Guide / OMSAS – University of Ottawa

 To apply to this program, you must meet the same minimum academic and non-academic requirements and follow the same application procedures as all other applicants.
 In addition, you must:

-1. self-identify as Black and apply to the BSAP stream in your OMSAS application and
+1. self-identify as Black and apply to the BSAP pathway in your OMSAS application and

 2. provide a letter of intent highlighting why you have chosen to apply through this program.
 Your letter must be 500 words (or less) and must be submitted via the OMSAS application.